holyheld/hh-v1-sdk/README.md

 4. Optionally.
 Get binary data to pass as swap parameters using `convertEURToToken` or `convertTokenToEUR` methods.
 5. Call the `requestOnRamp` method to execute the transaction.
 > 🔔 User will need to confirm the on-ramp request in their Holyheld app
-6. Wait for the callback response of the operation result.
+6. Wait for the callback response of the operation result using `watchRequestId`.

 Here are the functions that are available for you to use.